Pavankumar0426-arch/power-optimized-riscv/README.md

 3. Use `pipeline.v` as the top module.
 4. Add `test/testbench.v` as the testbench.
 5. Run the simulation and observe waveforms and results.

 ---

-## 📖 Abstract
-This project presents a 3-stage pipelined RISC-V processor optimized for energy-efficient computing.
-Using enable control, latch-based clock gating, and data gating, the design reduces dynamic power from 0.71 W to 0.03 W while maintaining throughput, making it highly suitable for low-power IoT and embedded applications.

----